larrabyte/freelsd/README.md

 ## Features
 FreeLSD currently has the following features:
+* **(Upcoming)** Paging and virtual memory management.
 * Interrupt handling (currently implemented in the keyboard/timer).
 * Compatiability with multiboot bootloaders and VESA graphics.
 * Protection against stack smashing (via the SSP).
 * Basic support for writing to serial.
+* Physical memory management.
 * The FreeLSD frog!

+## Compatiability and Minimum Requirements
+FreeLSD can currently run on an x86 processor with 256KB of RAM, however GRUB cannot boot with such a low amount of memory, so we need at a minimum **4MB** of RAM.
+As more features are added, the minimum amount of RAM required will increase, so be sure to check this page every once in a while.

 ## Prerequisites and Compilation